-According to the 2017 review of the CapTech Strategic Research Agenda (SRA) a total of eight most relevant technological R&T priorities have been identified and translated into Technology Building Block (TBB) following an harmonised structure across the different CapTechs’ SRAs and allowing a systematic development of an Overarching Strategic Research Agenda (OSRA).
-The CapTech GNC TBB as they stand today are the following:
+According to the 2017 review of the CapTech Strategic Research Agenda (SRA), a total of eight most relevant technological R&T priorities have been identified and translated into Technology Building Block (TBB) following a harmonised structure across the different CapTechs’ SRAs and allowing a systematic development of an Overarching Strategic Research Agenda (OSRA).

-- Autonomous and automated GNC and decision making techniques for manned and unmanned platforms
+- TBB04 - Autonomous and automated GNC and decision-making techniques for manned and unmanned systems

 The key technology areas of research are closely linked to the EDA R&T taxonomy allocated to the CapTech and the work is generally in the range of TRL from 2 to 6.

-The CapTech GNC investigates synergies and also seeks for opportunities for joint activities through its interactions with other relevant organizations such as the European Commission, the European Space Agency and the European Global Navigation Satellite Systems Agency.
+The CapTech GNC investigates synergies and seeks for opportunities for joint activities through its interactions with other relevant organizations such as the European Commission, the European Space Agency, and the EU Agency for the Space Programme.

 The SRA, developed and agreed within the CapTech, is the tool providing strategic guidance to the activities within the group.
 In particular, the SRA guides R&T efforts and cooperation through mid- to long-term planning efforts derived from national R&T agendas and analysis of the CDP.

-Most of the work of the CapTech is carried out in the frame of CapTech Meetings, workshops and seminars.
-CapTech GNC meetings are held 2 to 3 times per year.
+Most of the work of the CapTech is carried out in the frame of CapTech meetings, workshops, and seminars.
+CapTech GNC meetings are held up to 2 to 3 times per year.
 Seminars and Workshops are also planned according to the CapTech work plan and identified needs and generally coupled to formal CapTech meetings.
-All the information is shared in its Workspace.
+All the information is shared in its workspace.